Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-January 26, 2026 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+January 26, 2026 Cabinet View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-The Cabinet of Wandsworth Council met on Monday 26 January 2026 to discuss a range of important issues, including the independent report into the Fox House fire, a review of social housing improvement, the housing revenue account budget, and the public mental health action plan.
-The meeting's agenda focused on ensuring the safety and quality of council housing, addressing financial matters, and promoting the wellbeing of residents.
+Wandsworth Council's Cabinet met on Monday 26 January 2026 to discuss a range of important issues, including the independent report into the Fox House fire, a review of social housing improvement, the housing revenue account budget, and the public mental health action plan.
+Key decisions included the approval of the Housing Improvement and Transformation Plan and the Housing Revenue Account budget, which will see an average rent increase of 4.8% for council tenants.

 Fox House Fire - Independent Report

-An independent report by Barry Quirk CBE was scheduled for discussion, reviewing Wandsworth Council's response to the fire at Fox House in Battersea on 10 September 2025.
-The fire displaced over 100 residents, and the report aimed to identify lessons learned and areas for improvement in the Council's emergency response protocols.
-The report commended the Council's response but also highlighted areas for improvement, particularly in the initial hours of the incident.
-Recommendations included strengthening and formalising the Gold, Silver, and Bronze emergency arrangements, ensuring senior director presence on-site within two hours of an incident, and making protocols for decision-making explicit and routinely briefed.
-The report also recommended reviewing grab bag
+The Cabinet received an independent report by Barry Quirk, CBE, into the council's response to the major fire at Fox House in Battersea on 10 September 2025.
+The report commended the council's overall response, particularly the swift rehousing of all displaced tenants into permanent accommodation and the financial support provided.
+However, it also identified areas for improvement in the initial hours of the response, specifically concerning communication and the organisation of urgent accommodation.
+Recommendations included strengthening the Gold, Silver, and Bronze emergency response arrangements, ensuring a senior director is on-site within two hours of a major incident, and reviewing grab bag

 A Review into Social Housing Improvement